Skip to main content

 - name: Set up JDK

-uses: QubitPi/hashicorp-aws/.github/actions/jdk-setup@master
+uses: QubitPi/hashistack/.github/actions/jdk-setup@master

 · One min read